Revised QCD effects on the $Z\to b\bar{b}$ forward-backward asymmetry in $e^+e^-$ collisions: Monte Carlo simulations

 Details of the seven \pythia\,8 and the two \vincia\ tunes used are listed in Table~\ref{tab:tunes}.
 Most of them, except \pythia\,8 Tune-7 and \vincia~2.2 that also use hadron-collider data, employ exclusively $\epem$ results to constrain the parameters of the underlying showering and hadronization models.
-The closest parameter set to that used in the original LEP studies of the QCD corrections and uncertainties of the FB asymmetry~\cite{Abbaneo:1998xt} is \pythia\,8 Tune-1*, where the `*' superscript indicates that we have modified the heavy-quark fragmentation from the default Lund-Bowler to the Peterson function to better match the LEP times settings.
+The closest parameter set to that used in the original LEP studies of the QCD corrections and uncertainties of the FB asymmetry~\cite{Abbaneo:1998xt} is \pythia\,8 Tune-1*, where the `*' superscript indicates that we have modified the heavy-quark fragmentation from the default Lund-Bowler to the Peterson function to approximate the LEP-1 settings\footnote{We checked the results of varying the parameter of the Peterson function over $\epsilon_b=0.005\pm0.003$ to cover the range of the JETSET 7.4 settings as well as of more recent fits of the LEP-1 $b$-jet data~\cite{DELPHI:2011aa}, and we obtain final $\AFBobs$ values for the Tune-1* lepton-charge analyses that vary within $\pm1\%$ (they are plotted as a larger vertical bar on the first point of each canvas of Fig.~\ref{fig:lepton_AFBobs_vs_MC}).}.
 The whole MC setup effectively corresponds to nine different modelings of the underlying QCD effects: parton radiation, and heavy-quark, light-quark and gluon hadronization.